 Making a good risotto is rather like riding a bicycle: It takes a little bit of practice to begin with, and a certain amount of concentration thereafter.
 Risotti are also very sensitive to timing, and this is why what is served in a restaurant (no matter how good it is) will rarely display that rich texture and just-right doneness that a good homemade risotto will.

+When buying rice to make a risotto, choose short-grained round or semi-round rice; among the best rices for making risotti are Arborio, Vialone Nano, and Carnaroli.
 Other short-grained rices such as Originario will also work.
 Long-grained rice such as Patna won't do because the grains will stay separate.
-Nor should you use minute rice (parboiled/precooked rice) -- it won't absorb the condiments, and again the grains will remain separate.
+Nor should you use minute rice (parboiled/precooked rice)—it won't absorb the condiments, and again the grains will remain separate.

 Almost all risotti are made following the same basic procedure, with minor variations: